PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

   bypass, and fifteen no-op boundaries.
 The
-  Add suite covers mixed/all-Add success, shared/public source-adapter retention in both operand positions, root-Concat adapter sharing, output-post-adapter bypass, sixteen complete no-op boundaries, and one indexed supported-unary operand case plus one indexed exact expanded-Swish operand case plus one indexed bounded-Split operand case.
-It also covers a bounded recursive Add operand, correct ownership of an inner Add's inverse post adapter, one Split feeding two different nodes of a recursive Add tree, one Split feeding an Add and the root Concat in either input order, external Split-consumer rejection, and a whole-ModelIR recursive-cycle no-op.
+  Add suite covers mixed/all-Add success, shared/public source-adapter retention in both operand positions, root-Concat adapter sharing, output-post-adapter bypass, seventeen complete no-op boundaries, and one indexed supported-unary operand case plus one indexed exact expanded-Swish operand case plus one indexed bounded-Split operand case.
+It also covers a bounded recursive Add operand, correct ownership of an inner Add's inverse post adapter, one Split feeding two different nodes of a recursive Add tree, one Split feeding an Add and the root Concat in either input order, external Split-consumer rejection, shared Add output fan-out across sibling branches and the root Concat, external Add-consumer rejection, and a whole-ModelIR recursive-cycle no-op.
 The pseudo-LeakyRelu suite covers both alpha operand orders, direct/unary/all-Leaky success, twenty complete no-op boundaries, and one Pad-mixed legacy fallback.
 The quantized